evkx/evkx.github.io/content/models/honda/e_ny1/e_Ny1/_index.md

 ## Drivetrain

 The Honda e:Ny1 has a front-wheel drive system supported by one motor on the front axle.
+The motor used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 ### Suspension

 The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 The standard suspension includes steel springs and hydraulic dampers.
 The  suspension has a fixed height and damping.
-The ground clearance with this suspension is 140 mm.
+The ground clearance with this suspension is 135 mm.

 ### Brakes